Azure/azure-functions-redis-extension/Tutorial/Readme.md

-# Get Started Using Azure Cache for Redis as a Trigger for Azure Functions
+# Get Started with the Azure Functions Trigger for Azure Cache for Redis Using VS Code

 ## Summary
 Azure Cache for Redis can now be used as a trigger to execute Azure Functions.
 Three Redis data types can be used to trigger Azure Function execution: